 For a lot more information on recycling sports shoes and the future of footwear and brands, check out our article on the best way to recycle shoes.

 We have found that the overall best walking shoes for midlifers are the Merrell Moab 2 shoes.
-These shoes provide comfort, support, stability, and breathability, and we love them for their high quality and durability.
+These shoes provide comfort, support, stability, and breathability, and I love them for their high quality, reasonable price and durability.

-These shoes fulfill every category we look for when purchasing walking or running shoes for older adults, and for these reasons, they are the clear overall best option.
+These shoes fulfill every category we look for when purchasing walking or running shoes for older adults, and for these reasons, they are clearly the best walking shoes.

 The surprise package was the Under Armour Charged Assert 9.
 Not a brand of sports shoe I’ve been familiar with in the past but on testing, they not only had a lot going for them technically but, wow, what a great price!